Flowdalic/xeps/draft-schmaus-kitten-sasl-ht/draft-schmaus-kitten-sasl-ht-09-SNAPSHOT.md

 If a token is used with a different mechanism than the one which was signalled upon requesting the token, then the authentication **MUST** fail.
 This allows pinning the token to a SASL mechanism, which increases the security because it makes it impossible for an attacker to downgrade the SASL mechanism.

+It is **RECOMMENDED** that the protocol defines a way for a client to request rotation or revocation of a token.

 # Security Considerations {#security-considerations}

 To be secure, the HT mechanism **MUST** be used over a TLS channel that has had the session hash extension {{RFC7627}} negotiated, or session resumption **MUST NOT** have been used.

 It is **RECOMMENDED** that implementations periodically require a full authentication using a strong SASL mechanism which does not use the SASL-HT token.

 It is of vital importance that the SASL-HT token is generated by a cryptographically secure random generator.
 See {{RFC4086}} for more information about Randomness Requirements for Security.
+In addition, comparison of the client's HMAC with the server's calculated HMAC **MUST** be performed using constant-time comparison functions, to protect against timing attacks.

+The tokens used with HT mechanisms **SHOULD** have a limited lifetime, e.g. based on usage count or time elapsed since issuance.

+Due to the additional security properties afforded by channel binding, it is **RECOMMENDED** that clients use HT mechanisms supporting channel binding in environments that can support it.

 # IANA Considerations